 What is a Break-Even Ratio in Commercial Real Estate?

 The break-even ratio for a property is the percentage of its gross operating income that the property needs to break even, i.e. for costs to equal expenses.
-Investors can use a property's break-even ratio to determine if it's a good investment; too high of a break-even ratio may be a red flag.
-Break-even ratio can be calculated using the formula below:
+Investors use a property's break-even ratio to determine if it's a good investment; too high of a break-even ratio may be a red flag.
+Break-even ratio is calculated using the formula below:

 Debt Service + Operating Expenses/Gross Operating Income = Break-even Ratio

-For example, if a property had an annual debt service of $40,000, annual operating expenses of $35,000, and a gross operating income of $100,000, we would calculate the break-even ratio like so:
+For example, if a property has an annual debt service of $40,000, annual operating expenses of $35,000, and a gross operating income of $100,000, we calculate the break-even ratio like so:

 $40,000 + $35,000/$100,000 = 0.75 or 75% Break-even Ratio

-It's not just investors who use a property's break-even ratio; in addition to looking at a property's LTV and DSCR, lenders also use this metric in order to determine the risk of a potential loan.
+At the same time, it isn’t only investors who use a property's break-even ratio.
+In addition to looking at a property's LTV and DSCR, lenders also use this metric to determine a loan’s potential risk.
 In most cases, lenders prefer a break-even ratio of 85% or less in order to provide a reasonable financial cushion for the borrower should expenses increase or the property's occupancy rate fall unexpectedly.
 An 85% break-even ratio means that expenses can increase another 15% (or operating revenue can fall 15%), and the property will still be able to break even.